garrettj403/CZT/README.md

 <img src="https://raw.githubusercontent.com/garrettj403/CZT/main/examples/results/signal.png" width="500">
 </p>

 This is an exponentially decaying sine wave with some distortion from higher-order frequencies.
-We can convert the signal to the frequency-domain to investigate the frequency content using the Inverse Chirp z-Transform (ICZT):
+We can convert the signal to the frequency-domain to investigate the frequency content using the Inverse Chirp Z-Transform (ICZT):

 <p align="center">
 <img src="https://raw.githubusercontent.com/garrettj403/CZT/main/examples/results/freq-domain.png" width="500">